Skip to main content

 What has changed?

-Under the new requirements in the Australia New Zealand Food Standards Code (the Code), businesses must state allergens using mandatory specified terms (see Appendix 1) in bold font, with additional requirements to display them in the statement of ingredients, as well as in a separate allergen summary statement.
+Under the new requirements in the Australia New Zealand Food Standards Code (the Code), businesses must state allergens using mandatory specified terms (summarised below in Appendix 1) in bold font, with additional requirements to display them in the statement of ingredients, as well as in a separate allergen summary statement.

 The Code amendments require businesses to separate the declaration of molluscs, individual tree nuts (such as Brazil nuts, cashews, and pecans among others) and wheat, barley, rye or oats and gluten if present.